What Is an API? (Plain English)

 https://api.example.com/clients?api_key=ak_live_3x4mpl3k3y789

-When you'll see this: Simple internal tools, weather APIs
+When you'll see this: Simple internal tools, weather APIs, mapping services.

 OAuth 2.0